kasmca/Rogers-Bank-OFX-Fix/README.md

 Additionally, Rogers Bank limited downloads to just complete monthly statements with no ability to select date ranges or "since last downloaded".
 I added a feature to select all, select none or select specific sets of transactions.
 Use a combination ofr Shift, CTRL and select to only convert and import the transactions you want.

 Finally, even prior to this update, previous downloaded transaction dates were incorrectly set to 1 day earlier.
 This program will correct that.

+I have logged a ticket with Rogers Bank at 1-855-775-2265 to ask to address this issue.
+I encourage you to do the same.

+Feedback at kganca@gmail.com